 Such containment systems have become very popular as they have become more affordable over the years.
 Below is a list of the best wireless dog fences to ensure your dog remains within a designated area.

 PetSafe Wireless Fence Pet Containment System

 There are 5 different levels of correction with this wireless dog fence, which even include a tone only without the shock.
-However, if this tone doesn’t prevent your dog going past their designated area, choosing the shock is the better approach.
+However, if this tone doesn’t prevent your dog from going past their designated area, choosing the shock is a better approach.